 How Do Recliner Chairs Work?

-Good question and one that is best answered by looking at the type of recliner chairs available.
+That is a good question and best answered by looking at the type of recliner chairs available.

 - Manual Recliner Chair – As the name suggests, manual recliner chairs recline using a lever on the side of the chair.
 These chairs are the cheapest, but they require some strength and dexterity on your behalf to operate them.

-- Electric Recliner Chair – The most common chair because it combines a reclining action for comfort, with an electric motor for ease of use.
-You press a button and the chair reclines with hardly any effort from you.
+- Electric Recliner Chair – The most common chair because it combines a reclining action for comfort with an electric motor for ease of use.
+You press a button, and the chair reclines with hardly any effort.

-- Electric Rise and Recliner Chair – Top of the range for me is the electric rise and recline chair.
+- Electric Rise and Recliner Chair – The top of the range for me is the electric rise and recline chair.
 This is the chair I need because it combines the reclining action with the added advantage of the chair tilting and rising so that it’s easy to get out of.
-These chairs cost more but for people with mobility problems are arguably the most useful.
+These chairs cost more but are arguably the most useful for people with mobility problems.

 - Massaging Recliner Chair – You can buy both manual and electric massaging recliner chairs.
 They combine reclining into a comfortable position with a soothing massage.

 - Massaging Rise and Recliner Chair – For ultimate luxury, the massaging rise and recline chair is it.
-Granted these chairs come at a price.
-But, the benefits outweigh the cost.
-At the touch of a button, you can recline into your favourite position.
-While away the hours with a soothing head to toe massage.
+Granted, these chairs come at a price.
+But the benefits outweigh the cost.
+You can recline into your favourite position at the touch of a button.
+While away the hours with a soothing head-to-toe massage.
 Then, when you’re ready to get up, you can do so from an almost upright position.

-Today, chairs are stylish and come in a range of colours and fabrics, meaning there is a chair to suit every home.
+Today, chairs are stylish and come in various colours and fabrics, meaning there is a chair to suit every home.